Lorti/manu.ninja/src/posts/2017-03-22-clock-clock-24-on-a-raspberry-pi-using-web-technologies.md

 ---
 layout: layouts/post.njk
-permalink: /clock-clock-24-on-a-raspberry-pi-using-web-technologies/index.html
+permalink: /clock-clock-24-on-a-raspberry-pi-using-web-technologies/
 title: Clock Clock 24 on a Raspberry Pi using Web Technologies
-date: 2017-03-22
-categories: [art, coding]
-tags: [animation, hardware]
-thumbnail: /images/clock-clock-24.png
-summary: The original Clock Clock 24 is kinetic art by Humans since 1982.
+description: The original Clock Clock 24 is kinetic art by Humans since 1982.
 Twenty-four analog clocks form a large digital clock.
 Clever arrangement of the clock hands transforms the analog clocks into seven-segment displays.
 My girlfriend’s father stumpled upon this clock when looking for a new living room clock.
 At the time of writing you can buy the clock at $ 5,999.00 in the MoMA store.
 Thus I took the liberty and created a Clock Clock 24 homage with web technologies.
 My girlfriend and I then put the clock on a Raspberry Pi.
+date: 2017-03-22
+categories: [art, coding]
+tags: [animation, hardware]
+thumbnail: /images/clock-clock-24.png
 ---

 The original Clock Clock 24 is kinetic art by [Humans since 1982].
 Twenty-four analog clocks form a large digital clock.
 Clever arrangement of the clock hands transforms the analog clocks into seven-segment displays.
 My girlfriend's father stumpled upon this clock when looking for a new living room clock.
 At the time of writing you can buy the clock at $ 5,999.00 in the [MoMA] store.
 Thus I took the liberty and created a [Clock Clock 24] homage with web technologies.
 My girlfriend and I then put the clock on a Raspberry Pi.